flaxandteal/dewret/.github/ISSUE_TEMPLATE/improve_existing_functionality.md

+---
+name: "🛠 Improvement proposal"
+about: "Improve an existing feature"
+title: "🛠 Title"
+labels: ["enhancement"]
+assignees: ['']
+---
 ### Improvement Proposal

-Describe the improvement you would like to propose.
+Describe the improvement you would like to see.
 Be clear and concise.

 #### Current Functionality